johanix/hackathon120/README.md

 synchronization schemes in the parent zone, choose one and inform the parent via that mechanism.

-\medskip%
-\noindent%
-{\bf Implement support in the nameserver for:}
+**Implement support in the nameserver for:**

-\begin{enumerate}
-\item Detecting changes to delegation information (on zone reload or retransfer) and a hook to potentially do something when this happens.
+1. Detecting changes to delegation information (on zone reload or retransfer) and a hook to potentially do something when this happens.

-\item Looking up what delegation synchronization "schemes" the parent zone supports.
+2. Looking up what delegation synchronization "schemes" the parent zone supports.

-     % All of these are relevant and interesting:
-     % \begin{itemize}
-     % \item generalized NOTIFY + CDS/CSYNC lookup
-     % \item DNS Update
-     % \item API call
-     % \end{itemize}

-\item Sending generalized notifications to the correct target.
+3. Sending generalized notifications to the correct target.

-\item Creating, signing and sending a DNS Update to the correct target.
+4. Creating, signing and sending a DNS Update to the correct target.
-\end{enumerate}

 ## Parent-side stuff}